leon-cgn/personal-website/README.md

 # personal-website

-Code for leonschirmer.dev hosted on vercel
+Code for leonschirmer.dev hosted on netlify